-While pizza stones like the one we tested last week are pretty popular, they have their drawbacks: they're bulky, heavy, and a little pricey.
+While pizza stones are pretty popular, they have their drawbacks: they're bulky, heavy, and a little pricey.
 How does a cheaper, thinner, lighter aluminum pizza pan compare?

 The pizza pan I used for this test was 14 inches in diameter and had a bit of raised edge, but otherwise was nothing special.
 It's made from medium gauge aluminum (about the thickness of a standard cookie sheet), and can be found online or in restaurant supply stores for just a few bucks.

 I had never cooked pizza on this pan before this test—I'd only used it for serving pies, so I didn't know what to expect before I started.

 With a pan this thin, there's really no point in preheating it in the oven like you would a stone.
 I let the empty oven preheat at 550°F for an hour before I slid the pan—and pizza—into the oven.

 Because a pizza cooked on an aluminum pan doesn't get the thermal boost that a pre-heated stone offers, I expected right off the bat that it would take longer to bake.
 Still I checked the pie after eight minutes (that's how long an identical pizza took to bake on a stone).
 The top of the pizza was obviously undercooked, cheese just beginning to melt in the center.
 The underside of the pizza was pale.
 It was pretty obviously underdone, so I snapped a few photos and popped it back into the oven.

 Two minutes later, a quick peek showed that it was still underdone.
 Finally, at around 14 minutes, it had achieved a similar level of browning that the stone had achieved in just 8.
 But how did the flavor compare?